 What is Open Enrollment?

 The Open Enrollment Period, more commonly known as OEP, is the one time of year that you can buy or change your health insurance.
 If you don’t buy health insurance during OEP, you will not be able to purchase until OEP the following year unless you experience a qualifying life event.
 If you already have health insurance, this still applies to you!
 This is the one time of year you can change your plan.

 Americans ages 18 to 64 will need to purchase their own health insurance if they don’t already have coverage from an employer, a spouse or parent’s employer, TRICARE, the VA, or Medicare.

 When is Open Enrollment?

-Some states choose to extend the window people have to buy health insurance.
+Some states choose to extend or shorten the window people have to buy health insurance.
 Check to see if you live in one of these states and take note of the enrollment window:

 The amount individuals pay in premiums works to counteract the money insurance companies are paying out towards claims.
 If people could sign up for insurance at any point, this balance wouldn’t exist and would cause an unhealthy disruption within the health insurance industry.

-If you purchased health insurance during last year, you will be automatically re-enrolled for next year.
+If you purchased health insurance last year, you’ll be automatically re-enrolled for that plan next year.
 Sounds pretty good, right?
 Beware—people who don’t switch plans oftentimes see their monthly health payments increase, their prescriptions might no longer be covered, and their doctors might no longer accept their old plan.
 Many people choose to cancel their current plan and switch to a new plan to either save money or get coverage that better fits their life!

 Plans will continue to cover all the essential health benefits you’d look for in a health plan.
 Plans are required to continue covering things like emergency services, preventative care, prescription drugs, and more.